dan-madsen/AzNetworkDiagram/README.md

   - There are links in the code to show where you can get more detailed information if you want to modify your output

 # Changelog (since v1.0.1)
-## v1.2
+## v1.1
+- New support for
+  - Container instances
+  - Container Apps
+  - Static Web Apps
+  - Multiple NICs pr.
+VM
+  - VMs (or rather the NICs associated with the VM) now references associated NSG(s)
+- New features
+  - Diagrams are now colorized
+  - Linux support
+  - Pipeline (template) scripts added for Azure DevOps
+  - Legend added to output, incl.
+AzNetworkDiagram info (and link)
   - Resources can now be links, if enabled (only PDF support!), which will take you directly to the Azure portal
   - Optionally, add Management Group and Subscription overview to the diagram
-- VMs (or rather the NICs associated with the VM) now references associated NSG(s)
 - New parameters
+  - KeepDotFile $true
+    - Keeps the DOT file, instead of deleting it
+  - OutputFormat pdf','svg','png'
+    - Set one of more output formats - defaults to PDF
-  - -EnableLinks $true
+  - EnableLinks $true
-    - Links can be enabled using the flag
+    - Deeplinks to the Azure portal can be enabled using this flag
   - EnableMgmtGroups $true
     - Add Management Group and Subscription overview to the diagram
   - OnlyMgmtGroups $true
     - Creates a Management Group and Subscription overview diagram - everything else is skipped
-- Bug fixes
+- Bugs fixed
+  - vWAN bug/scenario with first peered vNet in another sub fixed
   - Azure Firewall: Fixed crash when no Azure Firewall policy is attached
   - Azure Firewall Policy: Fixed crash when IP Groups are not in use at all
   - MySQL: admin retrievel changed (but will potentially give less output)
   - vWAN: Removed from output, if no hubs are present (to avoid id with to icon or proper label)
   - Container Instances - crash when instance is in stopped state
-## v1.1
-- Diagrams are now colorized
-- Linux support
-- Pipeline scripts added for Azure DevOps
-- AzNetworkDiagram info added in footer
-- Legend added to output
-- vWAN bug/scenario with first peered vNet in another sub fixed
-- New parameters
-  - KeepDotFile
-  - OutputFormat
-- New support for:
-  - Container instances
-  - Container Apps
-  - Static Web Apps

 ## v1.0.2
 - Local Gateway (Site 2 Site VPNs) - FQDN support (prevent runtime crash)